tonethar/IGME-330-Fall-2023/notes/react-amiibo-app.md

 ```

 - `useEffect()` will call the provided function - which saves the value of term to local storage - every time the `App` component is re-rendered
-- Do a search by clicking the Search biutton, or type in a different name.
+- Do a search by clicking the Search button, or type in a different name.
 Then check `localStorage` in the browser's web inspector (the **Application** tab) to see that the value of `term` is being saved

 ---